What is individual health insurance?

 There are options to make your health insurance more affordable – but always balance them against the value and peace of mind you might get from a more comprehensive policy.

 - A higher excess means cheaper premiums – as with home and car insurance, if you choose a higher voluntary excess you’ll pay lower monthly payments.
-Just make sure you can afford the excess should you need to make a claim.
+Just make sure you can afford the excess, should you need to make a claim.

 What else do I need to know before I buy individual health insurance?

 - You can’t go private for everything – even the best individual health insurance has limitations.
-Accident and emergency treatments aren’t covered, for example
+Accident and emergency treatments aren’t covered, for example.

-- Insurance providers set maximum amounts for certain procedures – if you choose a specialist whose charges are higher than that limit, you’ll need to cover the difference in cost
+- Insurance providers set maximum amounts for certain procedures – if you choose a specialist whose charges are higher than that limit, you’ll need to cover the difference in cost.

-- You won't always get treatment in a private hospital – you could be put in a private patient unit within an NHS hospital, or end up on an NHS ward rather than in a private room
+- You won't always get treatment in a private hospital – you could be put in a private patient unit within an NHS hospital, or end up on an NHS ward rather than in a private room.

 Compare individual health insurance quotes

-When you compare health insurance with us, we just ask you a few questions and show you a list of policies with important features highlighted.
+When you compare health insurance with us, we’ll ask you a few questions and show you a list of policies, with the important features highlighted.
 It makes it easy to choose a policy that’s right for you.